obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ Have a shortcut for duplicating an editor on the side
 + When editing a buffer, adjust the cursor in the inactive editor accordingly
 + Open 2 editors with the same buffer (if opening side by side)
     + Create text buffers separately from editors